1988 Presidential Election

 The local library system remains a joint venture between Bryan and College Station, emblematic of the cooperative relationship which now exists between the two cities.

-However, Ringer today sees a new kind of political discord, one divisive along party lines.
+Today Ringer sees a new kind of discord, one divisive along political party lines.

-“When I served as mayor, we were able to get a lot of things done because we could “disagree friendly,” Ringer says.
-“Nobody ever held a grudge because if they lost one vote before council, they knew they were probably going to be on the winning side the next time.
+“When I served as mayor, we were able to get a lot of things done because we could ‘disagree friendly,’” Ringer says.
+“Nobody ever held a grudge because if they lost one vote, they knew they were probably going to be on the winning side the next time.

 “I truly enjoyed the people I worked with.
 I guess if I hadn’t, I wouldn’t have been around for so long.”

-Ringer confesses to having little recollection of the ’88 general election, but when you mention “George Bush” to him, his mind leaps to the day they changed the name of one of College Station’s busiest streets.
+Ringer confesses to having little recollection of the ’88 general election, but when you mention the name “George Bush,” his mind leaps to the day in September of the following year when College Station changed the name of one of the city’s busiest thoroughfares.

-“It was a show of support for bringing the Bush Library to Texas A&M,” Ringer says.
-“After the decision was made to rename Jersey Street in honor of George Bush, I was one of the people who helped change the signs...in the dead of night!
+“The street-name change was a show of support for bringing the Bush Library to Texas A&M,” Ringer says.
+“After the decision was made to rename Jersey Street in honor of George Bush, I was one of the people who helped in the actual changing of the street signs.

-“The ‘processional’ headed from Texas Avenue out toward Wellborn Road.
+“The ‘procession’ headed from Texas Avenue out toward Wellborn Road.
 I remember it so well.
-When we doubled back, all the street signs read ‘George Bush Drive.’”
+When we doubled back, all the signs read ‘George Bush Drive.’”

-That was in September 1989.
-Two years later, College Station and Texas A&M were selected as home to the Bush Library and eventual Conference Center.
-The complex was officially opened on November 6, 1997.
+Two years later, in 1991, College Station and Texas A&M were officially selected as home to the Bush Library.
+The complex, which also included a conference center, was officially opened on November 6, 1997.

-You can read more about the George Bush Presidential Library Center here.
+You can read more about the George Bush Presidential Library Center on page 34.

 With their long-standing view of the local landscape, both Larry Ringer and John Raney are proud of the progress their hometown has made.